pgcudahy/cookiecutter-r-analysis-template/README.md

 R data analysis template
 ========================

-My template for setting up an R analysis project.
-This template uses [cookiecutter](https://github.com/audreyr/cookiecutter), a Python templating tool, to setup a directory structure.
+My template for automatically setting up a new data analysis project using [R](https://www.r-project.org/about.html).
+This template uses
+[cookiecutter](https://github.com/audreyr/cookiecutter), a Python templating tool, to setup a directory structure.